Rewant-1/commitly/PORTFOLIO_SHOWCASE.md

-# SocialSphere - Portfolio Project Showcase
+# commitly - Portfolio Project Showcase

 ## 🎯 Project Overview

-**SocialSphere** is a modern, full-stack social media platform that demonstrates advanced web development skills and showcases proficiency in contemporary technologies.
+**commitly** is a developer-centric, terminal-inspired social media platform that demonstrates advanced web development skills and showcases proficiency in contemporary technologies.
 This project serves as a comprehensive portfolio piece, highlighting expertise in both frontend and backend development, modern UI/UX design, and best practices in software architecture.

 ## 🌟 Why This Project Stands Out